kelsiwest-binf/recapitulate_this/_posts/How_Well_Will_LinkedIn_AIHawk_Work.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; While this file is very self-explanatory, it is a bit of a hurdle to get through.

 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I recommend using ChatGPT to try to autofill this file as much as possible.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I recommend using ChatGPT to try to autofill this file as much as possible.

 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Copy and paste the plain_text_resume.yaml into ChatGPT.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Copy and paste the plain_text_resume.yaml into ChatGPT.
 You can tell ChatGPT to stop the response.

 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -Then copy and paste your resume text into ChatGPT and ask it to fill out the previous yaml file with this resume.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Then copy and paste your resume text into ChatGPT and ask it to fill out the previous yaml file with this resume.
 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It won't be perfect and ALWAYS make sure to double check the answers, but it saved me a lot of time!